dunandmuri/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="Screen.Height" .number .ro .bo} *Height*
 : Returns the Screen height in pixels (y-size).

+{:id="Screen.HighContrast" .boolean} *HighContrast*
+: When checked, there will be high contrast mode turned on.

 {:id="Screen.Icon" .text .wo .do} *Icon*
 : The image used for your App's display icon should be a square png or jpeg image with dimensions up to 1024x1024 pixels.
 Larger images may cause compiling or installing the app to fail.